 This means that if an employee leaves or the life insurance offered by the employer is otherwise terminated, the employee may be able to obtain a private policy through the insurance agency.
 Generally, these policies are much more expensive than the group-term policy that the employer will offer, and sometimes they have low coverage limits and require proof of insurability.

-Healthcare Consultants can help your employees with the following life insurance needs:
+With expert group term life insurance agents, Healthcare Consultants can help your employees with the following life insurance needs:

 - Help guide them through the planning process